watchthelight/HypergraphGo/SECURITY.md

   - Steps to reproduce
   - Impact assessment
   - Any PoC or logs (privately)
-- We aim to acknowledge within 48 hours and provide a timeline for a fix.
+- I aim to acknowledge within 48 hours and provide a timeline for a fix.

 ## Disclosure
-We follow responsible disclosure.
-Once a fix is available, we will credit reporters who wish to be acknowledged.
+I follow responsible disclosure.
+Once a fix is available, I will credit reporters who wish to be acknowledged.